 Cancer: Bone-destructive cancers can cause skull depressions

-Trauma: Past head injuries can become visible after a while, and often requires urgent medical attention.
+Trauma: Past head injuries can become visible after a while, and often require urgent medical attention.

 Can Headphones Make You Bald?